CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

       'supported_by': 'community'
   }

 3. In the documentation section, we begin by changing the name of the module, its short description and the description of the functions being performed on the object.
 The description of the module must be followed by the options which is a list of attributes and each attribute should include the name, description, data type, aliases(if applicable), choices(if applicable) and default(if applicable) of all the parameters that will be consumed by the object.
-For our aci_l3out_static_routes module this would include additon of new options to aci_l3out_logical_node module that include description, prefix, track_policy, preference, bfd and removal of router_id and router_id_as_loopback from aci_l3out_logical_node module.
+For our aci_l3out_static_routes module this would include addition of new options to aci_l3out_logical_node module that include description, prefix, track_policy, preference, bfd and removal of router_id and router_id_as_loopback from aci_l3out_logical_node module.
+ * The options section must be followed by the extends_documentation_fragment section, which is used to include the common reusable documentation fragments for all ACI modules.
+    + This includes the cisco.aci.aci fragment, which contains the common parameters used in all ACI modules.
+    + This includes cisco.aci.annotation, if the module supports the annotation parameter.
+    + **plugins/doc_fragments** directory of the collection contain the common documentation fragments.

 The changes made are shown below: